 The reasoning for the CDC’s updated guidance was twofold: 1) the scientific data from early spring had indicated that very few vaccinated people were becoming “breakthrough” cases (meaning they weren’t becoming infected with Covid-19) due to the strength of the Covid vaccines, so recommending masks for vaccinated people seemed obsolete; 2) continuing to require unvaccinated people to wear masks in most places may serve to be an incentive to get vaccinated.
 However, with no way of telling who was vaccinated or unvaccinated (unless private businesses required a vaccination passport), unvaccinated people all across the United States chose to not follow the CDC’s guidance.
 The result was that the coronavirus spread among the unvaccinated in record numbers, and the vast majority of Covid hospitalizations (typically 90-99% depending on the region) were of unvaccinated people.
 The CDC’s decision was clearly premature, even if well intentioned.

-While vaccines decrease the likelihood exponentially of vaccinated people getting infected with Covid, vaccines do not eliminate the possibility of getting infected.
+While vaccines decrease the likelihood of vaccinated people from getting infected with Covid exponentially, vaccines do not eliminate the possibility of getting infected.
 Typically, vaccines include a weakened form or dead form of the virus.
-When injected in the body it is intended to create an immune response that imitates an actual viral infection so that when (or rather if) we are actually infected, our bodies will have learned how to fight the virus much quicker and more efficiently.
-It must be noted that an immune response is not actually a viral infection.
+When injected in the body it is intended to create an immune response that imitates an actual viral infection so that when (or rather if) we are infected, our bodies will have learned how to fight the virus much quicker and more efficiently.
+It must be noted that an immune response from a vaccine is not a viral infection.

-Covid vaccines are similar in that they initiate an immune response in our bodies just as traditional vaccines do.
-The difference, however, is that instead of using the dead or weakened virus they use mRNA material to create an immune response.
+The three Covid vaccines in use in the United States are similar in that they initiate an immune response in our bodies just as traditional vaccines do.
+While the J&J Covid vaccine uses the more traditional virus-based technology, Pfizer and Moderna use mRNA material to create an immune response.
 What is mRNA?
 According to the University of Maryland Medical System, “mRNA is a piece of genetic material that cells use as “instructions” to create certain proteins [called “spike proteins”] in the body…In the case of the mRNA vaccines, your body is never exposed to the germ but is still able to produce an effective immune response.”

-That being said, the more people who get vaccinated in local communities and states, the more we are able to build our resistance against the coronavirus, and it’s variants, until we are no longer at pandemic level worldwide.
+The more people who get vaccinated in local communities and states, the more we can build our resistance against the coronavirus, and its variants, until we are no longer at pandemic level worldwide.
 On the flip side, the longer we wait to get vaccinated as a nation, the more the virus can reproduce other strains (called variants), perhaps even variants more powerful than the delta variant.
 As has been hypothesized, and is in the realm of possibility, if this happens, our best vaccines thus far may not be able to stop the spread of new variants.